 We also have procedures in place to deal with any suspected data security breach.
-We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.
+We will notify you and any applicable regulator of a suspected data security breach where We are legally required to do so.

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to the Website; any transmission is at your own risk.
-Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.
+Although We will do our best to protect your personal data, We cannot guarantee the security of your data transmitted to the Website; any transmission is at your own risk.
+Once We have received your information, We will use strict procedures and security features to try to prevent unauthorised access.